-- 40% of California women experience domestic violence in their life time (CPEDV). - An estimated 835,000 men are physically assaulted by their partner every year (NIJ & CDC). - □ Girls and young women between the ages of 16 and 24 experience the highest rate of intimate partner violence -- almost triple the national average (US DOJ).
+40% of California women experience domestic violence in their life time (CPEDV).

+An estimated 835,000 men are physically assaulted by their partner every year (NIJ & CDC).

+Girls and young women between the ages of 16 and 24 experience the highest rate of intimate partner violence -- almost triple the national average (US DOJ).
-M yt hs

-Directly related to alcoholism

-Realities

-A lower class problem

-Battering is a serious social problem

-regardless of class, race, culture, income or religion

-partners when drinking.

-Only 1/3 of batterers abuse their

-The victims fault

-Some batterers report what they see as "provocative" behavior, however, many report that the partner did nothing at all to provoke them.

-Something that only happens when the batterer is out of control

-Domestic violence is an act of controlling another.
+Myths Realities A lower class problem Battering is a serious social problem regardless of class, race, culture, income or religion Directly related to alcoholism Only 1/3 of batterers abuse their partners when drinking.
+The victims fault Some batterers report what they see as "provocative" behavior, however, many report that the partner did nothing at all to provoke them.
+Something that only happens when the batterer is out of control Domestic violence is an act of controlling another.
 Most batterers are in control of their actions, and have deliberate intentions of dominating their partner.